igorskyflyer/file-formats/adbt/README.md

 <br>

 `ADBT` files are template files that provide a way of writing reusable, component-like based Adblock filter files.
-`ADBT` use plain text, are UTF-8 encoded and use LFs for line-breaks.
+`ADBT` are text-based, UTF-8 encoded files and use LFs for line-breaks.
 Even if you add CRLFs, the compiler will auto-convert them to LFs and the output file will contain only LFs.
 `ADBT` templates contain header and filter rule files that will get compiled to a single filter list file.

 ---